cdycus/Arkos/spine/interface/README.md

     ✅ Interact with Skippy via curl or browser POSTs (localhost:8088/mind) ✅ Improved CLI with trace logs and formatted output ✅ Unified input/output entry logs in mind_entry_log.jsonl

+📝 Changed Files in This Patch
+🆕 New Files:

+spine/interface/telemetry_ui.py — FastAPI-based live dashboard for pulse status

+🧾 Release Notes (Patch 4 - Telemetry UI)
+✨ New Features:

+Deployed a live web-based telemetry dashboard at / route.

+Displays pulse status of all three sovereign modules in real-time.